How he joined the club: Acquired via trade with New York Red Bulls on Jan. 16, 2017 in exchange for $400,000 in General Allocation Money.

 INTERNATIONAL CAREER: Member of the U-20 U.S. Men’s National Team for the 2007 U-20 FIFA World Cup … Played in all five matches for the U-23 U.S. Men’s National Team for the 2008 Concacaf Men Pre’ Olympic Tournament in March 2008 … Received his first international cap with the U.S. Men’s National Team on Nov.
 14, 2009 vs. Slovakia … Captained the U.S. Men’s National Team’s match against Chile under Coach Bob Bradley on Jan.
 22, 2011.

-COLLEGE (NORTH CAROLINA): Had successful two-year career at the University of North Carolina … As a sophomore in 2005, led UNC with eight assists and was named second team All-America and first team All-ACC … As a freshman, played in 21 games in midfield and made five starts.
+COLLEGE (UNC AT CHAPEL HILL): Had a successful two-year career at the University of North Carolina at Chapel Hill … As a sophomore in 2005, led UNC with eight assists and was named second team All-America and first team All-ACC … As a freshman, played in 21 games in midfield and made five starts.